Nesta says hello to snowcat

 Later, I asked the director of the school, “Did Brennyn’s dad die?”

-He had.
+He did.
 I didn’t know.

 Brennyn’s response reminds me of the day Carly, our class gerbil, died.
 We found her when we